cameronhaghighat/cse15l-lab-reports/lab_report1.md

   - Absolute Path:
 ```
 {
     @cameronhaghighat ➜ ~ $

 }
 ```
   - Explanation:
-    After using `car` to the path to a file /workspaces/lecture1/Hello.java, the terminal prints all of the contents of the file
+    After using `cat` to the path to a file /workspaces/lecture1/Hello.java, the terminal prints all of the contents of the file
     Hello.java.
 This is not an error.